-For the years 2022 and 2021, based on the Company's profitability, employees' remuneration was estimated to be NT\$14,139 thousand and NT\$6,884 thousand, respectively, and was recognized under salaries and wages, and if the estimated amounts differ from the actual distribution resolved by the Board of Directors, the Company will recognize the change as an adjustment in the profit or loss in the subsequent period.
+For the years 2023 and 2022, based on the Company's profitability, employees' remuneration was estimated to be NT\$0 thousand and NT\$14,139 thousand, respectively, and was recognized under salaries and wages, and if the estimated amounts differ from the actual distribution resolved by the Board of Directors, the Company will recognize the change as an adjustment in the profit or loss in the subsequent period.

-On February 10, 2023 and February 11, 2022, the board of directors resolved to distribute employees' remuneration in cash of NT\$14,139 thousand and NT\$6,884 thousand, respectively, which were not significantly different from the estimated amounts for the year 2022 and 2021.
+On February 10, 2023, the Company's board of directors resolved to distribute cash compensation to employees in the amount of NT\$14,139 thousand, which was not significantly different from the estimated amount for the year ended December 31, 2022.
+Employee compensation was not estimated or distributed due to losses for the year ended December 31, 2023.